aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-1-0/_index.md

 {{% alert color="primary" %}}

-Output of above code is as follow
+Output of the above code is as follows

 123,456

 123456

 {{% /alert %}}
-## **Obsoleted Bytes, Characters, CharactersWithSpaces, Lines, Paragraphs Properties**
+## **Obsolete Bytes, Characters, CharactersWithSpaces, Lines, Paragraphs Properties**
 Many properties from BuiltInDocumentPropertyCollection class have been marked obsolete starting from Aspose.Cells for .NET 8.1.0.
 These properties include Bytes, Characters, CharactersWithSpaces, Lines & Paragraphs.
-Reason being, the aforesaid properties are of no use in preservative of Excel spreadsheets because Excel omits them.
-Where as these properties were originally written for Word documents & PowerPoint presentations.
+The reason is that these properties are of no use in preserving Excel spreadsheets because Excel omits them.
+Whereas these properties were originally intended for Word documents and PowerPoint presentations.
 {{< app/cells/assistant language="csharp" >}}